Photograph (Ringo Starr song): Recording

 Starr continued to pursue his film career until the end of 1972, while also participating in musical projects such as Harrison's Concert for Bangladesh.
 (Note: Starr and Harrison both contributed to 1972 albums by Bobby Keys, Harry Nilsson and Lon & Derrek Van Eaton.
 They also participated in a session for a proposed Cilla Black single in August 1972.)
 Late that year, Starr and Harrison recorded an early version of "Photograph" during the sessions for Harrison's Living in the Material World album.
 With Harrison producing, this recording took place at either Apple Studio in central London, or Harrison's home studio, FPSHOT, in Oxfordshire.

 Starr re-recorded the song in March 1973, while working at Sunset Sound Recorders in Los Angeles on Ringo, his first solo album in the rock or contemporary pop style.
 (Note: Starr's previous solo albums, Sentimental Journey and Beaucoups of Blues, both released in 1970, had been forays focusing on pre-rock era standards and country music, respectively.)
 He later described Ringo as an "accidental album", since it only came about because he was attending the Grammy Awards in Nashville, where The Concert for Bangladesh won the Grammy for Best Album of 1972.
 Keen to find another activity to justify the flight to the US, Starr arranged to record with American producer Richard Perry during the visit.

 The recording engineer on "Photograph" was Bill Schnee, and author Simon Leng writes that Harrison helped "hew" the production.
 Along with Starr (on drums) and Harrison (12-string acoustic guitar), the other musicians included Nicky Hopkins (piano), Klaus Voormann (bass) and Jim Keltner (drums), all of whom had participated in the sessions for Material World.
 In addition, Vini Poncia, Starr's new songwriting partner, and session musician Jimmy Calvert played acoustic rhythm guitar on the Los Angeles recording.

-Musical arranger Jack Nitzsche helped give the recording a sound typical of Phil Spector's hit productions from the 1960s; photo by Brian Ashley White.
+Musical arranger Jack Nitzsche helped give the recording a sound typical of Phil Spector's hit productions from the 1960s.

 Overdubs on the basic tracks recorded for Ringo took place from April to July 1973.
 On "Photograph", the additional instrumentation included a saxophone solo by Bobby Keys and percussion played by one of Harrison's Apple Records signings, brothers Lon and Derrek Van Eaton.
 Harrison added harmony and backing vocals, supporting Starr's lead vocal part.

 Jack Nitzsche, Phil Spector's musical arranger for much of the 1960s, provided the song's string and choral arrangements, which were overdubbed at Burbank Studios on 29 June.
 Aside from Nitzsche's contributions, the recording incorporates aspects of Spector's Wall of Sound production through the use of multiple rhythm guitars and drums, and prominent percussion such as castanets.
 Leng draws parallels between the "resonant arrangement" on "Photograph" and the production that Harrison adopted for Ravi Shankar's song "I Am Missing You", an April 1973 recording that also included Starr on drums.